n3a9/google-foobar/Level 2/numbers_station_coded_messages/problem.md

 - Each list l will contain at least 1 element but never more than 100.
 - Each element of l will be between 1 and 100.
-- t will be a positive integer, not exceeding 250.
+- It will be a positive integer, not exceeding 250.
 - The first element of the list l has index 0.
 - For the list returned by answer(l, t), the start index must be equal or smaller than the end index.